krangelie/German_NLG_bias/README.md

 # Measuring Gender Bias in German Language Generation

-This repository holds code, data, and a German regard classifier as described in our publication in the proceedings of INFORMATIK 2022 ([cam-ready version](https://www.edit.fis.uni-hamburg.de/ws/files/18665970/kraftetal2022_german_regard.pdf)).
+This repository holds code, data, and a German regard classifier as described in our [publication](https://dl.gi.de/handle/20.500.12116/39481) in the proceedings of INFORMATIK 2022.
 The project is an updated version of the bias measure developed and applied in my Master's thesis ([can be found in this repo](https://github.com/krangelie/bias-in-german-nlg)).